Spirituality at St Bartholomew's

 Why is spirituality important?

 The Church of England’s Vision for Education states a core desire of ‘life in all it’s fullness’.
 As a Church of England school, it is essential that we educate and develop the whole child ensuring Social, Moral, Spiritual and Cultural development.
 We explore Spirituality by providing our children with opportunities to be still and reflect.
-Spirituality enables children at St Bartholomew’s C of E Primary school to be Happy, Healthy and Fulfilled.
+At St Bartholomew’s, Spirituality is defined as a personal experience that enables us to wonder at, reflect on and have deeper connections with others and the world.
+Overall, recognising and connecting with something that is bigger than us.
+As spiritual learners we are ‘looking in, looking out and looking up’ which awakens us to the energy of life and leaves our body and soul in awe and wonder.

 Developing Spirituality in our school

-Spiritual development is closely linked to our School Vision and provides children with opportunities to reflect and think about:
+Spiritual development is closely linked to our School Vision and develops a spiritual self in their most beautiful and powerful form.
+It provides children with opportunities to reflect and think about:

 we are the rich soil (IN)